-CorteX is a project that involves extracting and generating garments from and through the unconscious of various Clothing Designers.
+CorteX is a project that involves extracting and generating garments from the unconscious of designers.
 CorteX is part of an investigation into emergent design under the umbrella of Skinn.
-CorteX is a project that reverses the process of clothes design from an industry and media driven and derived procedure, to an exercise that generates design directly and autonomously from the unconscious.
+The project reverses the process of clothes design from an industry and media driven and derived procedure to an exercise that generates design directly and autonomously from the unconscious.
 The process involves a controlled hypnotic induction to access the inner mind and explores the idea of ‘intelligent’ clothing as an extension of the central nervous system.
 This anticipates technology, spearheaded by military research, that enables environment, inner mood and the community to be seamlessly linked into one continuous element.
-This project follows on the heels of Second Skin, a well-received and widely publicized project that explores the possibility of emergent architecture, as visualized and extracted from the unconscious mind of architects in several countries.
+CorteX follows on the heels of Second Skinn, a well-received and widely publicized project that explores the possibility of emergent architecture, as visualized and extracted from the unconscious mind of architects in several countries.

 Isabel Yañez (firstname.lastname@example.org) is a Madrid based curator and writer.
 She is one of the main writers for the arts magazine Neo2 , and has curated many shows both within Spain and Internationally.
 Currently she is working on a large scale sculpture-park project for the city of Ecija.